Since he was 6 years old, Greg Pignataro had a passion for soccer. He grew up with dreams of going pro or at least earning a college scholarship.

 Initially, researchers believed that imposter syndrome was something that only impacted women.
 But recent findings show that men may suffer from it even more.
 The defining factor, however, has nothing to do with whether you’re male or female.
 In fact, there may only be one variable that binds these cases together.

 People with imposter syndrome strive for excellence, but in their minds, they always fall far short of their goal.
 It’s this dynamic of high standards combined with crushing self-defeat that makes this problem so painful.
-Friends, family, and co-workers are often impressed by your skill and drive, but you don’t value yourself as the world values you.
-Your inner world doesn’t match your outer world, and yet the source of this discrepancy remains elusive.
+Friends, family, and co-workers are often impressed by the person’s skill and drive, but the person doesn’t value themselves as the world does.
+Their inner world doesn’t match their outer world, and yet the source of this discrepancy remains elusive.

 “Whose standards are you trying to live up to?”
 Hunt asks the doctors she coaches.
 “It’s really interesting to see people’s eyes open when they realize that it’s actually nobody’s standard—nobody is telling them that they ought to be living up to this.”